My Latest Blog Post:

 As a blogger and author whether in Cambridge or the Eastern Pyrenees as they tip into the Mediterranean, I eat, absorb Catalan culture, write, and cycle to local producers, glorious colourful food markets and occasionally have to chain myself to my office desk to find the written word that will become a 2nd book.

-As a teacher, recipe writer and sourdough specialist – I eat a lot of slowly fermented breads, and have the pleasure and honour of teaching at the Borough Market and the Chelsea Bakery Schools in London for Bread Ahead.
+As a teacher, recipe writer and sourdough specialist – I eat a lot of slowly naturally fermented breads, and have the pleasure and honour of teaching at the Borough Market and the Chelsea Bakery Schools in London for Bread Ahead.
+I have taught for 15 years at Leiths School of Food & Wine and Divertimenti Cookery School.

 My first book ‘Sourdough Suppers – A Year in the Life of a Wild Yeast Culture’ reflects a life and passion for real food and the joy of sharing it.
 It is not just a book about teaching the reader to make naturally fermented bread but about how ‘real’ bread holds together any great meal, it’s about creating simple feasts that celebrate seasonal, local ingredients; following the rhythm of the year and learning to get to know the people who are committed to working hard to bring us amazing produce.